da-crivelli/freecad-parametric-fea/README.md

 ## Quick start

 Create a FreeCAD part and assign names to the constraints that you want to change.
-You need to set up a FEA analysis as well, I have tested this using CalculiX and GMsh .
+You need to set up a FEA analysis as well, I have tested this using CalculiX and Netgen.

 Then in a script, or on the command line, run: